aj-stein/iot-nets/iot-nets.md

 ENISA GP-TM-55: Implement a logging system that records events relating to user authentication, management of accounts and access rights, modifications to security rules, and the functioning of the system.
 Logs must be preserved on durable storage and retrievable via authenticated connections.

+NIST Cybersecurity State Awareness

+1. The ability to report the device’s cybersecurity state
+2. The ability to differentiate between when a device will likely operate as expected from when it may be in a degraded cybersecurity state
+3. The ability to restrict access to the state indicator so only authorized entities can view it
+4. The ability to prevent any entities (authorized or unauthorized) from editing the state except for those entities that are responsible for maintaining the device’s state information
+5. The ability to make the state information available to a service on another device, such as an event/state log server

-Certain logs can be transported via RATS: See {{I-D.ietf-rats-eat}}.
-Where assosciated with SUIT firmware updates, logs can be transported using SUIT Reports.
+Certain logs and indicators of cybersecurity state can be transported via RATS: See {{I-D.ietf-rats-eat}}.
+Where associated with SUIT firmware updates, logs can be transported using SUIT Reports.
 See {{I-D.ietf-suit-report}}.

 ## Monitoring and Auditing